 The national ACS James Bryant Conant award was established in 1965 to encourage and recognize outstanding high school chemistry teachers.
 Candidates are chosen based upon evidence of high quality teaching, ability to challenge and inspire, extracurricular activities that support their work and pursuit of continued improvement of their role as an educator.
 There have been a variety of sponsors of the award including Thermo Fisher Scientific.
-As of 2017, the Journal of Chemical Education and ChemEd X with a permanent endowment beginning in 2017.
+As of 2017, the Journal of Chemical Education and ChemEd X have created a permanent endowment to fund this prestigious award.
 Find out more about the Conant Award at ACS.org.

 The College Board released a new framework for the AP chemistry course that teachers are using this year.
 The new curriculum emphasizes big ideas, enduring understandings, and science practices.

 Call for Symposia and Workshops for the 23rd BCCE at Grand Valley State University – Greener on the Grand: Empowering Chemical Educators for a Greener Tomorrow, August 3 – 7, 2014

 The Chemical Education Xchange platform provides a space for discussion, exchange of ideas and valuable resources, and collaboration among chemistry educators.
 By creating a free account, users may download resources, participate in discussions, and contribute unique content.
 Manuscript types include Events, Picks, Polls, Blogs, Articles, Laboratory Experiments, Activities and Conceptual/Data Based Questions.
 Policies for Submission are discussed.